Creative and Cultural Industries

 54% of people consulted between 18 and 24 years old said they played on a cell phone or a console at the time of the survey, as well as 49% between 25 and 34 years, 36% between 35 and 44 years, 33 % between 45 and 44 years old and 32% among those over 55 years old.
 Among those who play 56% are men and 44% are women.

-- eSports, a young business that moves USD $ 693M around the world, arrived to Colombia through the Liga de Videojuegos Profesional (LVP).
+eSports, a young business that moves USD $ 693M around the world, arrived in Colombia through the Liga de Videojuegos Profesional (LVP).

 Currently, 80 libraries are part of the public network of the city and 63 museums complement the cultural offer that Bogota has.